tarantool/queue/README.md

 Available `options`:
 * `ttr` - time to release in seconds.
 The time after which, if there is no active connection in the session, it will be released with all its tasks.
+* `in_replicaset` - enable replication mode.
+Must be true if the queue is used in master and replica mode.
+With replication mode enabled, the potential loss of performance can be ~20% compared to single mode.
+Default value is false.

 ## Session identify